dec0dOS/zero-ui/README.md

 docker-compose pull && docker-compose up -d --no-build
 ```

 in the folder where `docker-compose.yml` is located.
-While backups are not required as your data is saved in Docker volumes, it is recommended.
+Backups may not be necessary since most of your data is usually saved at the controller level, but it's still a good idea to consider them as a precautionary measure.

 ### Backup